OliverIgnetik/Data-Structures-Algorithms-JS/BFS_DFS/searching_and_traversal.md

 ## Dijkstra Algorithm

+It is a type of _greedy algorithm_. _Greedy algorithms_ perform unecessary computations because they calculate local optimums, which in the long run can be misleading.

 _Time Complexity_ : O((E+V)log(V))

 The algorithm exists in many variants.
 Dijkstra's original algorithm found the shortest path between two given nodes, but a more common variant fixes a single node as the "source" node and finds shortest paths from the source to all other nodes in the graph, producing a shortest-path tree.